 If you’re doing the Broadway thing after you take off your cap and gown, get dinner at Esca first.
 It’s an Italian seafood place, and it’s one of the best restaurants in the theater district.
 The oldest members of your party will like how calm it is, and everyone else will be into the aquarium-worthy selection of high-quality fish.
 Start with a crudo tasting, then get some pasta on your table.
-If it’s nice, see if you can get table outside.
+If it’s nice, try to get a table outside.

-Your mom is really into wearing chokers right now and your dad texted to ask you what your favorite track on More Life was the day it came out.
+Your parents watch several shows on Bravo and they occasionally text to ask what music you’re listening to.
 Sounds like you’re having your graduation dinner at Dirty French, a place designed for people who would rather not grow up.
 Your parents will appreciate that this restaurant doesn’t make them feel like they’re celebrating the graduation of their adult child, and you’ll appreciate that the food is actually good.
 Unlike their first choice, Bagatelle.